 China plans production controls for deadly melamine

-BEIJING (Reuters) - China plans to impose production controls on melamine, the cheap industrial ingredient at the center of a milk-contamination scandal that shocked China and the rest of the world last year, a newspaper said on Friday.
+BEIJING, Jan 9 (Reuters) - China plans to impose production controls on melamine, the cheap industrial ingredient at the centre of a milk-contamination scandal that shocked China and the rest of the world last year, a newspaper said on Friday.

 The Ministry of Industry and Information Technology has circulated for comment draft production permit rules aiming to stem a melamine production glut and stop it from tainting food, the China Chemical Industry News reported.